shopware/docs/resources/references/adr/2021-10-21-app-scripting.md

 tags: [app-system, app-scripts]
 ---

-# App scripts

-{% hint style="info" %}
-This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-10-21-app-scripting.md)
-{% endhint %}

 ## Context

 To improve the abilities of Apps, they should be able to execute code synchronously and hook into familiar places like: